Ben Siegel

 Rob Stevenson 4:05

-So it sounds like what was happening was people were hiring these college kids to mow their lawns or they were hiring your company to send out college because of their lawns.
+So it sounds like what was happening was people were hiring these college kids to mow their lawns or they were hiring your company to send out college kids to mow their lawns.
 And what they were getting to know these lawn mowers and they’re like, seems like a sharp kid, I could bring them into my company for these other intern type roles.
 Is that correct?

 Rob Stevenson 5:01